 Tuesday, August 6, 2024

-7 Swimming Questions You’ve Always Wondered About But Were Too Embarrassed to Ask
+Why Do Swimmers Do That?
+7 Questions You’ve Always Wondered About But Were Too Embarrassed to Ask

 Even for die-hard fans, the sport of swimming can present paradoxes.
 Here are seven that stump us.